TiarkRompf/cs502/index.md

 > - Songlin Jia, <jia137@purdue.edu>
 >
 > Office hours are held on Thursday, 10-11am on [Zoom](https://purdue-edu.zoom.us/j/92375299996?pwd=NivqHxbAoL0AxbAHlwJqQSidXWRbcP.1){:target="_blank"}.
+>
+> Midterm is going to be held during the class on Oct 2nd.

 # About the Course <a id="about"></a>